How can Scoreboard Assist improve my organization’s broadcasts?

 How much does Scoreboard Assist Cost?

 $599.
-But when you sign up for BoxCast’s Automatic Scoreboard Overlays*, we’ll give you your first Scoreboard Assist for free!
+When you sign up for BoxCast’s Automatic Scoreboard Overlays*, we’ll give you your first Scoreboard Assist for free!
 Already have Automatic Scoreboard Overlays?
 Connect with your client manager to learn how you can still qualify to receive a free Scoreboard Assist.

 *Requires BoxCast Experience plan subscription.